Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Abstract

 \section{Abstract}

 This paper proposes a mechanism to fine-tune convex approximations of probabilistic reachable sets (PRS) of uncertain dynamic systems.
 We consider the case of unbounded uncertainties, for which it may be impossible to find a bounded reachable set of the system.
-Instead, we turn to find a probabilistic reachable set that bounds system states with confidence.
-A data-driven approach of Kernel Density Estimator (KDE) accelerated by Fast Fourier Transform (FFT) is customized to model the uncertainties and obtain the probabilistic reachable set efficiently.
-However, the irregular or non-convex shape of the probabilistic reachable set refrains it from practice.
-For the sake of real applications, we formulate an optimization problem as Mixed Integer Nonlinear Programming (MINLP) whose solution accounts for an optimal $n$-sided convex polygon to approximate the probabilistic reachable set.
-A heuristic algorithm is then developed to solve the MINLP efficiently while ensuring accuracy.
-The results of comprehensive case studies demonstrate the near-optimality, accuracy, efficiency, and robustness enjoyed by the proposed algorithm.
-The benefits of this work pave the way for its promising applications to safety-critical real-time motion planning of uncertain systems.
+Instead, we turn to find a PRS that bounds system states with high confidence.
+Our data-driven approach builds on a kernel density estimator (KDE) accelerated by a fast Fourier transform (FFT), which is customized to model the uncertainties and obtain the PRS efficiently.
+However, the non-convex shape of the PRS can make it impractical for subsequent optimal designs.
+Motivated by this, we formulate a mixed integer nonlinear programming (MINLP) problem whose solution result is an optimal $n$ sided convex polygon that approximates the PRS.
+Leveraging this formulation, we propose a heuristic algorithm to find this convex set efficiently while ensuring accuracy.
+The algorithm is tested on comprehensive case studies that demonstrate its near-optimality, accuracy, efficiency, and robustness.
+The benefits of this work pave the way for promising applications to safety-critical, real-time motion planning of uncertain dynamic systems. \\

 \textbf{\textit{Note to Practitioners}---}This study is motivated by the realization of safety-critical real-time motion planning for a dynamic system under uncertainties.
 A popular method used to guarantee the safe operation of uncertain dynamic systems is reachability analysis.
 However, this method may not work well in the face of the following challenges: unbounded uncertainties, unknown distributions, generality, convexity, and efficiency.
 To address these issues, we first present a data-driven approach to model arbitrary unknown uncertainties and obtain a set encompassing the system states with high confidence; Then we propose an algorithm to efficiently find a tight convex polygon approximation for the set.
 This clearly benefits real motion planning.
 When considering collision avoidance in motion planning, a tight convex approximation allows a larger feasible search area which may provide a better-planned trajectory.
 Also, the efficiency of the algorithm ensures that the motion planning can be realized in real-time.